 I trained as a nurse in Furness General Hospital and Westmorland County Hospital 1988-91 and as a midwife in Halifax from 1992-93.
-In 1993 as a young midwife, I joined Queen Alexandra's Royal Army Nursing Corps and was commissioned in Aldershot.
+In 1993, I joined Queen Alexandra's Royal Army Nursing Corps and was commissioned in Aldershot.

-My current role in the NHS is in governance, but recently I went back to work in maternity for a few weeks to update my clinical skills because of the COVID-19 pandemic.
-It was an absolute joy to return to midwifery, deliver a baby and look after mums and babies, because deep in my heart I am a midwife.
-When you work in governance, you miss all the good things that go on in our services, so it’s good to return to the clinical areas.
-I was also impressed by the maternity care given at Royal Lancaster Infirmary, especially during COVID-19, as women needed midwives more than ever.
-I am now in a better position to inform my midwifery role in the Reserves and continue to do some bank shifts for the teams.
+My current role in the NHS is as a clinical governance business partner, but recently I went back to work in maternity for a few weeks to update my clinical skills because of the COVID-19 pandemic.
+It was an absolute joy to return to midwifery and I was extremely impressed by the maternity care given at Royal Lancaster Infirmary during COVID-19.
+I am now in a better position to inform my midwifery role in the reserves and continue to do some bank shifts for the teams.

-I continue to be proud to be a nurse and a midwife at University Hospitals of Morecambe Bay, where I started my nursing career, and probably where I will end my career, still proud to be an Army Midwife.
+I continue to be proud to be a nurse and a midwife at UHMBT, where I started my nursing career, and probably where I will end my career, still proud to be an Army midwife.

 How does the trust support reservists in its organisation?

 - UHMBT pledges its support to members of the Reserve Forces by offering two weeks additional paid leave for the purposes of annual continuous training camp.